 Be Aware Of The Costs Associated With Selling Your House

-Selling your house isn’t likely to be cheap, in fact that are all kinds of costs associated with selling a house.
+Selling your house isn’t likely to be cheap, there are all kinds of costs associated with selling a house.
 When you add it all up, the cost of selling a home can sometimes be anywhere from 7-10% of the sale price or more.
 Here are some of the costs to be ready for:

 - Marketing the home: Marketing your home can be quite expensive when you factor in all the listing fees, the cost of a photographer to do nice photos, etc.

-- Fixing and staging the home: The costs of fixing up things that are wrong and staging the home (especially if you use a professional) can add up quick.
+- Fixing and staging the home: The costs of fixing up wrong things and staging the home (especially if you use a professional) can add up quickly.